narmeshnigam/omvix/readme_files/readme_integrated_scenes_modes.md

 ### 🔹 Section 1: Hero Banner

 - **Heading (H1)**: “One Tap.
 Everything Changes.”
-- **Subtext**: “With Omvix’s Scenes & Modes, control your entire home the way you want, when you want.”
+- **Subtext**: “With iSwift’s Scenes & Modes, control your entire home the way you want, when you want.”
 - **CTA**: “Explore Smart Scene Setups”
 - **Visual**: Lifestyle scene (lights dimming, curtains closing, TV turning on for “Movie Mode”)